-XOR is the three-character keyword "XOR" to stand for exclusive-OR type simple logic gates TH= is the three-character keyword "TH=" threshold is a floating-point number which defines the threshold value of the input voltage in volts.
-Together with hystwd, it determines the values of the input voltage at which the input states of the exclusive-OR gate will be changed from a logic 0 to a logic 1 and vice versa HYSTWD= is the seven-character keyword "HYSTWD=" hystwd is a positive floating-point number which defines the hysteresis width of the input voltage in volts VOL= is the four-character keyword "VOL=" vol is a floating-point number representing the low value of the output voltage in volts VOH= is the four-character keyword "VOH=" voh is a floating-point number which defines the high value of the output voltage in volts.
-It must be larger than the value of vol RIN= is the four-character keyword "RIN=" rin is a floating-point number which defines the input resistance in ohms ROUT= is the five-character keyword "ROUT=" rout is a floating-point number which defines the output resistance in ohms LOGIC= is the six-character keyword "LOGIC=" POS is the three-character keyword "POS" NEG is the three-character keyword "NEG"
+mname is a legal model name as explained in "Model Names and Subcircuit ple logic gates threshold is a floating-point number which defines the threshold value of the input voltage in volts.
+Together with hystwd, it determines the values of the input voltage at which the input states of the exclusive-OR gate will be changed from a logic 0 to a logic 1 and vice versa hystwd is a positive floating-point number which defines the hysteresis width of the vol is a floating-point number representing the low value of the output voltage voh is a floating-point number which defines the high value of the output voltage in volts.
+It must be larger than the value of vol rin is a floating-point number which defines the input resistance in rout is a floating-point number which defines the output resistance in

+XOR is the three-character keyword "XOR" to stand for exclusive-OR type sim-

+LOGIC= is the six-character keyword "LOGIC=" POS is the three-character keyword "POS"